 - Top-level staff such as administrators, dean, director, president, etc.

-- Middle-level staff includes those employees who perform in-office jobs and support functions like a counselor, cashier, assistants and so on.
+- Middle-level staff includes those employees who perform in-office jobs and support functions like a counsellor, cashier, assistants and so on.
 They are also responsible for looking after admissions, security, paperwork and documents.

 - Low-level staff includes watchman, servants, gardener, guards, cleaners, etc.